dashxhq/dashx-js/packages/web/README.md

 ### Reset User

-`reset()` clears out the information associated to user and hence should be called after a user logs out.
+`reset()` clears out the information associated with a user. *Must* be called after a user logs out.

 ```javascript
 dashx.reset();